NASA-Planetary-Science/sbpy/docs/about.rst

 As such, `sbpy` is open source and freely available to everyone.
-The development of `sbpy` is funded through NASA PDART Grant No. 80NSSC18K0987, but contributions are welcome for everyone!
+The development of `sbpy` is funded through NASA PDART Grant No. 80NSSC18K0987, but contributions are welcome by everyone!

 Why sbpy?